khaledghobashy/uraeus_smbd/README.md

 ## Theoretical Basis

 *The **Theoretical Basis** will be provided in a separate documentation and linked here*

+## Support

+As the tool is developed and maintained by one developer for now, if you have any inquiries, do not hesitate to contact me at khaled.ghobashy@live.com or kh.ghobashy@gmail.com

 ## References
 [1] : McPhee, J.J.
 Nonlinear Dyn (1996) 9: 73. https://doi.org/10.1007/BF01833294